oakypokey/oakypokey.github.io/Pocketsmith Multiplayer.md

 The repository is still private as I'm still trying to get to my true V1 but if you're interested in having a look-- let me know!

 # Current goals
+I want this to run and do the "splitting" in the background.
+I'm aiming to create a CLI tool that I can then run as a cron job on my home server.
+This will satisfy my most immediate need which is to not **think** about running the script anymore.
+(I know that I could do this with the current version of the script but I want to make sure that I am generating the right amount of logs in case anything goes wrong).

 # Previous goals